People Chosen by God

 from their predecessors, holding to the view that Israel and Judaism had

-given concerning Israel and to the Messianic kingdom to come, were twisted.
+Israel and to the Messianic kingdom to come, were twisted to point to

-This has resulted in a metaphorical, allegorical rendering of Old Testament
+of the age.
+This has resulted in a metaphorical, allegorical rendering

-prophecy, Jesus, the apostles, and "The Revelation" of John.
+of Old Testament prophecy, Jesus, the apostles, and "The Revelation"

-This erroneous rendering of scripture also cost thousands of souls to
+of John.
+This erroneous rendering of scripture resulted in centuries of

-and sacramentalism, another dangerous error.
-Even today in depictions
+through infant baptism, and sacramentalism, another dangerous error.
+Even

 What Calvinists Believe